jiho/discr/README.md

 ### Extract deployments

 The directory described above holds the whole raw data record.
 To be analysed, it needs to be split into deployments.
-The deployments are smaller than the raw data and are usually stored elsewhere.
-The usual (and simplest way of working) is to create a new directory which will be your R working directory for the project (where you will stode your custom analysis code etc.) and to store deployments in a sub-directory of it called "deployments".
+The deployments are smaller than the raw data and are usually stored in another directory of your project called `deployments`.
+Once all the deployments are extracted, the raw data (which can be quite big) can be moved and stored elsewhere.

-NB: if you use RStudio <http://www.rstudio.com/products/rstudio/download/>, this translates into creating a new project (`File > New Project...`, use a new directory, create an empty project) and creating a "deployments" directory inside it.

-In an R console, in your working directory:
+In an R console, in your project directory:

-    # load 'discr'
     library("discr")
-    # create the deployments directory
-    dir.create("deployments")
-    # extract deployments
-    disc_extract_deployments(raw="/path/to/raw/data")
+    disc_extract_deployments(raw="raw")

 If you want to extract only a few deployments, use

-    disc_extract_deployments(raw="/path/to/raw/data", ids=10:20)
+    disc_extract_deployments(raw="raw", ids=10:20)

 for deployments 10 to 20 or

-    disc_extract_deployments(raw="/path/to/raw/data", ids=c("1a", "2a", "2b", "6"))
+    disc_extract_deployments(raw="raw", ids=c("1a", "2a", "2b", "6"))

 for deployments 1a, 2a, 3b and 6, for example.
 (NB: This highlights why having integer deployment identifiers is easier.)